AckerlyXu/heima/articles/media-services/media-services-live-streaming-with-onprem-encoders.md

 * **Primary URL**: Specifies the fully qualified URL of the channel's primary RTMP ingest endpoint.
 * **Secondary URL** (optional): Specifies the fully qualified URL of the channel's secondary RTMP ingest endpoint.

-    Use the secondary URL if you want to improve the durability and fault tolerance of your ingest stream as well as encoder failover and fault-tolerance, especially for the following scenarios.
+Use the secondary URL if you want to improve the durability and fault tolerance of your ingest stream (as well as encoder failover and fault tolerance), especially for the following scenarios:

 - Single encoder double-pushing to both primary and secondary URLs: